NSE Admissions and Registration Information

 - If you already know the CRN's of the courses you want, scroll to the bottom and fill in the blanks.

-- If you need to find classes, click the "Search the Class Schedule" link at the top of the page.
+- If you need to find classes, click the "Search for Classes" link at the top of the page.

 - Select the appropriate term again.